timschneeb/DDCToolbox/README.md

 ## macOS
 macOS support is very experimental.
-Currently, the undo/redo framework causes memory corruption, please avoid using it.
 OSX 10.13 (High Sierra) or later Intel macOS devices only.
 If your device is older or an ARM-based device, try to [compile it from sources yourself](#manually-macos).

 You can download one of nightly beta builds [from my server](https://nightly.timschneeberger.me/ddctoolbox-mac).